stephengold/Acorus/README.md

 However, since "SIMPLEAPP_Exit" is part of the JMonkeyEngine legacy, the `buildNode()` utility method that constructs the help node gives it special treatment.
-As a result, "exit" is displayed in place of the actual action name.
+That's why "exit" is displayed in place of the actual action name.

 ### TestHotkeys

-This example displays continuously-updated list active hotkeys, making it a convenient tool for identifying hotkeys.
+The Esc key in `HelloAcorus` is an example of a hotkey.

 Hotkeys include not only keyboard keys but also mouse buttons and joystick buttons.